 - math running records

 - oral or written explanations of what strategy was chosen and why

 - reflections in math journals

 Math Resources for 1st-5th Grade Teachers

 If you need printable and digital math resources for your classroom, then check out my time and money-saving math collections below!

 We would love for you to try these elementary math resources with your students.
 It offers them opportunities to practice grade level concepts and skills (including math fact fluency) in fun and engaging ways.
 You can download math worksheets specific to your grade level in our free printable math resources bundle using this link: free printable math activities for elementary teachers.

-Check out my Math Workshop with Guided Math Course, Elementary Math Resource Collection, and the grade level math resources below!
+Check out my Math Workshop with Guided Math Course (coming soon), Elementary Math Resource Collection, and the grade level math resources below!